 Please ensure that your child has the correct P.E. kit and that all items are named.
-P.E. kit can be worn from home on P.E. days and children can keep it on all day.
+P.E. kit should be kept in school and children will change into this before their P.E. lesson.
 The school P.E. kit consists of a white shirt (polo shirt or T-shirt), navy blue short, trainers and a navy blue tracksuit for outdoors (no hooded tops).
 Our school uniform is non gender specific.

 2) Reading books and reading records should be brought to school on Fridays.

-Children should bring in their reading records weekly, so that they can be checked at school.
+Children should bring in their reading records weekly on a Friday, so that they can be checked at school.
 They will be sent home on Mondays.
 Children should be reading to an adult at least three times per week and the reading record should be signed by the adult to show this.
 Class teachers will check that the children are reading suitable texts as well as encourage them to read a range of genres.

 As a school, we are still in the process of reviewing our homework policy and will share any changes when final decisions have been made.
 For now, the priorities for homework for Year 6 children are: